hairyhenderson/gomplate/docs/content/datasources.md

 ### The `.env` file format

 Many applications and frameworks support the use of a ".env" file for providing environment variables.
-It can also be considerd a simple key/value file format, and as such can be used as a datasource in gomplate.
+It can also be considered a simple key/value file format, and as such can be used as a datasource in gomplate.

 To [override](#overriding-mime-types), use the unregistered `application/x-env` MIME type.